 - Read 30 books

 - I completed 27 books, which is fewer than the previous two years, however, after moving house I have a shorter commute to work which is where I do the majority of my reading.
-Below are some of the books I read this year.

 Every month had its highlights: